edvHo/383ConStruct/README.md

 library(conStruct)
 ```

-\[Instructions for using data to recreate Figure 7 of Black Bears and Poplars study]
+The following instructions are for using data to recreate Figure 7 of Black Bears and Poplars study

 conStruct expects three inputs: a matrix of allele frequencies, a matrix of geographical coordinates, and a distance matrix.
 The data from the paper used in the original analysis (https://datadryad.org/dataset/doi:10.5061/dryad.5qj7h09) contains a file called